ozczecho/airtouch3_custom_component/readme.md

 ## Install

 I assume you have `vzduch-dotek` up and running.
 Please refer to that projects documentation on steps to install.
+There is also an [addon](https://github.com/ozczecho/home-assistant-addons) which makes running the api easier.

 * Copy the `airtouch3` directory into your `custom_components` folder.
 * This integration uses config flow only, so add the integration using the Home Assistant UI.
 No need to add anything to your `configuration.yaml`